jonthorell/encyclopedia-galactica/README.md

 ## File names and hierarchy
 All file-names are consistently in lower-case and with the appropiate extension (usually .html or .css) The html-files are in the root-folder
 The external files are all located in the assets subfolder.
-In there you have the folders css, javascript, OLD, and pictures.
+In there you have the folders css, OLD, and pictures.
 OLD is not really used.
 It is there as a "backup" before a hamburger-menu was added so the assessors can see (if they choose to) what the code looked like before I added code that was not my own.
-The javascript folder contains one script, referenced by the contact-page.
-It was NOT written by me but was added to provide some mean of re-sizing the input form.
-Details in css-file and under credits.
-The css-folder contains four files.
+The css-folder contains three files.
 1. Style.css is referenced by all html-files
 2. Hamburger.css is also referenced by all html-files.
 3. The reason for this is to separate code by me (style.css) from those by another (hamburger.css).
 Credits are included in the files.
-4. input.css and player.css are only used in contact.html and media.html respectively.
-They are also separated from the main style.css for the same reason as #3, and also to avoid potential name-clashes.
+4. player.css is only used in media.html so separated from the main style.css for the same reason as #3, and also to avoid potential name-clashes.
 # Bugs encountered and fixed
 The navigation bar kinda destroyed the layout in lower resolutions.
 Was fixed by using a hamburger-menu when screensize is 600px and lower.
 When in those resolutions, the sidenav is hidden from view.
 NOTE: my knowledge of css is not yet good enough to do that part on my own so the code for that is borrowed and adjusted to suit my site.
 More details are available in comments in the css-file.
 Everything regarding css that relates to the hamburger-menu is in the hamburger.css file, to clearly separate my code from someone elses.